jingjingwang/civic-marketplace/README.md

 GRANT ALL ON *.* TO '[MYSQL_USER]';
 `

-Check if you can connect to your local MySQL service:
+Check if you can connect to your local MySQL server:

 `mysql -h 127.0.0.1 --port 3306 -u [MYSQL_USER] -p` then enter `[MYSQL_PASSWORD]`

 Change the `DATABASES` section in `civic_marketplace/settings.py` accordingly to use your username and password (and port number, if not 3306).